-These Plum Crumble Bars have a delicious oatmeal crust and crumble topping that’s filled with a simple plum jam.
+These Gluten-Free Vegan Plum Crumble Bars have a delicious oatmeal crust and crumble topping that’s filled with a simple plum jam.
 These delectable bars highlight one of the summer’s best stone fruits in a delicious gluten-free and vegan dessert.

 This site is SLACKING on the plum recipes.
 As in, they are only in one recipe – this Summer Stone Fruit Crisp.
 How lonely.
 After tasting how magically delicious the plums and pluots at the farmer’s markets here in San Diego were last week, I knew plums definitely needed to be in another Bakerita recipe, and they needed to be the star.

-What a nice, comfy little bed of crumble they got ;) until they got devoured, that is.
+What a nice, comfy little bed of crumble they got ;)… until they got devoured, that is.
 This recipe isn’t hard to make, but it does require a little bit of time in front of the stove to make that plum jam filling.

 I used a mix of almond flour and coconut flour, which I find gives me the best texture – the almond flour stays nice and tender while the coconut flour helps everything hold together and get nice and crunchy.
 Oats are in there too, for some delicious texture.

-This recipe isn’t drizzled in chocolate, or dolled up in any way – they’re just simple, beautifully flavored crumb bars featuring one of the summer’s best and most plentiful ingredients: plums.
+We don’t doll this recipe for plum crumble bars with chocolate or any other bells and whistles.
+They don’t need it!
+They’re just simple, beautifully-flavoured crumb bars featuring one of the summer’s best and most plentiful ingredients: plums.
 I hope you’ll give them a try to appreciate just how delicious these are.
 Sending all of you so much love, today and each day to come.
 Make it a good one!Print

 For the crust and crumble